 Citizenship Based on Lineage

-Croatian emigrants and their descendants to a 3rd degree of kinship in a straight line (e.g. children, grandchildren, and great-grandchildren) may apply for citizenship as they show respect for the legal order and cultures of Croatia.
-Previously, the were required to also take the language test, but this requirement has been removed as of 2019.
+Croatian emigrants and their descendants to a 3rd degree of kinship in a straight line (e.g. children, grandchildren, and great-grandchildren) may apply for citizenship.
+They are required to show they respect the legal order and cultures of Croatia as well as take and pass the Croatian language and culture test.
+There has been discussion by the government about removing this requirement, but it has not been implemented yet as of June 24, 2019 when we last called the ministry to check on it.

 Citizenship Based on Naturalization